MicrosoftDocs/win32/desktop-src/NAP/connections-struct.md

 - NapEnforcementClient.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Connections structure

 > [!Note]
 > The Network Access Protection platform is not available starting with Windows 10

 The **Connections** structure contains information about the list of connections maintained by an enforcer.